renatolond/mastodon-twitter-poster/README.md

   - No other replies will be posted.
 There's no risk of filling your Mastodon timeline with replies to people that are not there.
   - Possibility to add a content warning to all tweets being posted to Mastodon
   - Infer content warnings: if your tweet begins with a line containing "content warning" it will be posted behind a content warning on Mastodon.
 More information about which formats are supported can be seen below at [Experimental Content Warning recognition](#experimental-content-warning-recognition)
+  - Blocklists or Allowlists: Only crosspost tweets containing one word from a list or do not crosspost tweets that contain at least one word from a list

 * Post from Mastodon to Twitter
   - Any toot bigger than 280 characters will be posted with a link to the original toot.
 (Be careful, if you post your private toots, your followers might not be able to see the original post!)